rsksmart/devportal-1.0/kb/rbank.md

 ![RBank - Repay](/assets/img/kb/rbank/Repay.jpg)

-Once you have entered a valid amount, taking into account the available tokens in your wallet account (Metamask or Nifty) and your current debt in that market, click on the lower button "Repay tokens".
+Once you have entered a valid amount, taking into account the available tokens in your wallet account (Metamask) and your current debt in that market, click on the lower button "Repay tokens".

 ![RBank - Repay2](/assets/img/kb/rbank/Repay2.jpg)